Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/building-blocks/Sim-Diasca-building-blocks-english.rst

 To do so, in ``traces/src/traces.hrl``, just define ``TraceType`` to ``{text_traces,pdf}`` instead of the default ``log_mx_traces``, and rebuild everything above ``WOOPER`` (i.e. the ``Traces`` package, the ``Sim-Diasca`` package, and the code using it).

 Then, as soon as the simulation will have stopped, the traces will be properly aggregated and formatted from Sim-Diasca, a PDF being generated and then automatically displayed.
-This PDF can be useful to share simulation results asynchronously (ex: with remote colleagues).
+This PDF can be useful to share simulation results asynchronously (e.g. with remote colleagues).

 Only the most interesting trace fields are kept here (a well-chosen subset of the full, actual ones), for the sake of readability.